canmod/macpan-workshop/companion-materials.md

 ## Inference

-Participants will learn how to make inferences using realistically parameterized models.
+Participants will learn how to make inferences using parameterized models.

 ### Assessing Model Fits

-If you have a `model_calibrator` object fitted to a dataset called `fitted_data`, you can visualize the goodness-of-fit of this model to the data using `ggplot2` in the following manner.
+If you have a `model_calibrator` object fitted to a dataset called `fitted_data`, you can visualize the goodness of fit of this model to the data using `ggplot2`:

 ``` r
 fitted_data = mp_trajectory(model_calibrator)